Seeking Justice After Brain Damage During Childbirth

 If your child has suffered from ischemia as a result of your doctor’s error during childbirth, you deserve to be compensated.
-The Detroit reduced blood flow lawyers of McKeen & Associates, P.C., have more than 30 years of experience with medical malpractice and birth injury litigation.
+The Detroit reduced blood flow lawyers of McKeen & Associates, P.C., have more than 30 years of experience with catastrophic medical malpractice and birth injury litigation in Michigan, Illinois and the rest of the country.
 We will handle your case with professionalism and compassion, and we will do everything we can to get you the compensation you deserve.

 Trial Attorneys With Extensive Experience In Ischemia Cases

 We cannot turn this tragedy around for you, but we will make sure you get the maximum compensation available in your case.
 We want to achieve justice for the tragedy you have suffered, and we want you to have the financial means to move on from this tragedy to live as normal a life as possible.

 In most cases, ischemia is avoidable.
 Common causes of ischemia include:

 - Improper fetal monitoring during labor and delivery: One of the most important aspects of providing medical care during childbirth involves keeping tabs on the fetal monitoring strip.
 This device communicates to the doctor whether the child is getting adequate blood flow or oxygen.